sphinx-doc/sphinx/doc/faq.rst

    Sphinx documentation to the PyPI package documentation area at http://packages.python.org/.

+MediaWiki
+   See http://bitbucket.org/kevindunn/sphinx-wiki, a project by Kevin Dunn.

 github pages
    You'll have to opt out of processing your pages with the "Jekyll" preprocessor as described in http://pages.github.com/#using_jekyll_for_complex_layouts.